Be Energy Efficient

 The average U.S. household spends $1,900 a year on utility bills, and a large portion of that is wasted energy.
 For Alaskans, this represents approximately $5 billion every year on heat, electricity, and transportation alone.

-*NEW: The Alaska Energy Authority (AEA) recently announced that they are accepting applications for the Commercial Energy Audit program through December 20, 2013.
+The Alaska Energy Authority (AEA) administers the Commercial Energy Audit program.
 Participants can receive up to $7,000 for a qualifying energy audit.
 For more information, visit AEA’s website.
 Watch this video series to see what changes the Old Harbor Books building in Sitka made as a result of the program.

-Alaska Housing Finance Corporation’s Weatherization and Rebate programs have been extremely effective in saving energy in many Alaskan homes.
+Alaska Housing Finance Corporation’s Weatherization and Rebate programs are now saving over 34,000 households an average of 30% annually on energy bills as of January 2014.
 These physical retrofits go a long way towards reducing energy usage.
 In order to maximize these energy savings, REAP is helping to create an energy efficient culture to further reduce Alaska’s overall demand for energy.
 For information on specific money saving efficiency actions, please visit REAP’s energy efficiency resources.

 One of the best ways to determine what you can do to increase efficiency and how best to fit energy efficiency measures into your budget is to do a home or work place energy audit.
 Energy audits identify specific inefficiencies that are wasting energy (and money).
 By targeting problem areas and providing solutions, energy audits provide detailed paths for making your home or work place more energy efficient.
 Energy audits are available from a variety of organizations in Alaska and are often conducted on either an hourly or a per-square-foot basis.
 The average homeowner cuts their energy costs by 33% after making the recommended changes from an assessment.
 Find an energy rater here.